aerickson/bitbar-chunkwm_skhd/README.md

 ## changes by aerickson

+- toggles between bsp and float (vs bsp and monocle)
 - indicates if chunkwm is running or not
 - indicates current desktop mode
 - allows togging of Focus Follows Mouse (FFM)